 What approach does Detecon recommend?

-Detecon is putting its money on RPA and collaborating closely with Deutsche Telekom AG, its parent company, in the field.
+Detecon relies on RPA and collaborating closely with Deutsche Telekom AG, its parent company, in the field.
 Deutsche Telekom has deployed 800 robots, one of the largest robot parks in the world, and has become a leader in this area.
 Moreover, Detecon has had years of experience in the public sector and is thoroughly familiar with its circumstances and challenges.
 Detecon offers seamless support from the first idea to the implementation:

 - Development of an RPA strategy: Following an initial stock-taking, Detecon develops a long-term automation strategy for the government office that is a good fit with the general digitalization strategy and the technical target architecture so that RPA can be deployed optimally.